fortrabbit/yii-memcached/README.md

 This yii-extension is a memcached drop in replacement for sessions and cache.

 The file `Session` handler and the file `Cache` driver gets replaced in [fortrabbit](https://help.fortrabbit.com/stacks) environments - it requires the Memcache component on the Professional Stack.
-Memcache is mandatory in multi node enviromnments.
+[Read on why Memcache](https://help.fortrabbit.com/memcache-pro) is mandatory in multi node environments

 ## Install